Presented By Supersonic & The Princess Theatre

-Your tickets will be valid for Friday 19 November 2021 and you don’t need to do anything, just hold on to your tickets.
+Your tickets will be valid for the new date and you don’t need to do anything, just hold on to your tickets.
 If you require a refund, please follow the steps here.
-Refund requests must be submitted prior to 5pm on Saturday 25 September 2021.
+Refund requests must be submitted prior to 5pm on Friday 3 December 2021.

 On their fifth album Bittersweet Demons, The Murlocs share a collection of songs reflecting on the people who leave a profound imprint on our lives, the saviors and hellraisers and assorted other mystifying characters.

 The most personal and boldly confident work yet from the Melbourne-based five-piece—lead singer/guitarist/harmonica player Ambrose Kenny-Smith, guitarist Callum Shortal, drummer Matt Blach, bassist Cook Craig, keyboardist Tim Karmouche—the album sets that storytelling to 11 infectious tracks written mostly on piano, lending a greater emotional intensity to the band’s restless and radiant brand of garage-rock.

 What emerges is a beautifully complex body of work, one that shines a light on the fragilities of human nature while inducing the glorious head rush that accompanies any Murlocs outing.